Uno No Mercy

 Special Cards

-Draw Six (+6): Wild card.
-Choose a color and the next player draws 6 cards.
+Wild Draw 6: Wild card.
+Choose a color and the next player draws 6 cards and loses their turn.
 Can be stacked with +6 or +10.

-Draw Ten (+10): The ultimate weapon.
-Choose a color and the next player draws 10 cards.
-Cannot be stacked!
+Wild Draw 10: The ultimate punishment.
+Choose a color and the next player draws 10 cards and loses their turn.
+Cannot be stacked\!

 Skip Everyone: Skip all other players.
 You get another turn immediately.
 Available in all 4 colors.